accesscode-2-1/ice-cream-sandwich/unit-0/week-5.md

 **Anna**

-* Last week's medium post:
+* Last week's medium post: Thinking about my APP.
-* Last week’s goal:
+* Last week’s goal: learn object, hashmap and arraylist.
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): I know basic conception about object.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): to use the object during coding.
-* What is your goal for next week?:
+* What is your goal for next week?: I wish I could catch up with others.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): I need practise on how to combine method, object, and check API on line.

 **Sufei**